Obstructions to distinguished Riemannian metrics via Lorentzian geometry: Introduction Overview of Results

 and then takes the plane wave limit of this\,---\,the motivation being, of course, precisely points i. and ii. above.
 The virtue of a time-symmetric embedding is that curvature properties of $g$ either carry over directly to $-(dt)^2 + g$ or else are only slightly altered (see Lemma \ref{lemma:1} in Section \ref{sec:pp2}).
-(While a time-symmetric embedding is, for this reason, the most desirable choice for our purposes, in Propositions \ref{thm:pp-waves} and \ref{prop:pp-wave} of the Appendix we show that there is a rigid relationship between Riemannian metrics and the class of Lorentzian \emph{pp-wave} metrics of which gravitational plane waves are an example.)
-The benefit of applying Penrose's plane wave limit to Riemannian geometry in this way is that one can rule out wholesale the existence of Riemannian metrics satisfying \eqref{eqn:rule} from within large classes of Riemannian metrics\,---\,and to do so by examining the Hessian of just one function:
+(While a time-symmetric embedding is, for this reason, the most desirable choice for our purposes, in Propositions \ref{thm:pp-waves} and \ref{prop:pp-wave} of the Appendix we show that there is a rigid relationship between Riemannian metrics and the class of Lorentzian \emph{Brinkmann spacetimes} of which gravitational plane waves are an example.)
+Our main result is that, by applying Penrose's plane wave limit to $g$ in this way, one can directly identify\,---\,with very little ``initial data"\,---\,quite large classes of Riemannian metrics that \emph{don't} satisfy \eqref{eqn:rule}; thanks to Penrose's limit, all that is needed is the Hessian of just one function: